AbdoAssall/dashboard/README.md

-# dashboard
+# Dashboard
-is Cryptocurrency Dashboard
+is a Cryptocurrency Dashboard
+- static page HTML, CSS only